Pre-Training With Scientific Text Improves Educational Question Generation

 Key Applications

-Outcomes: EduQG shows improved predictive performance for generating scientific questions compared to the Leaf baseline model.
+Outcomes: EduQG showed improved predictive performance in generating educational questions compared to the baseline model (Leaf), as indicated by better BLEU and F1 scores.

 Implementation Barriers